 Figure 4.
-Position and prespective fate of the various Drosophila imaginal discs.
-The image shows the position of the various imaginal discs in the late larva (3rd instar larva, left) their shapes and relative sizes (middle) and, following a consistent colour coding, the part of the adult fly these discs contribute to.
+Position and prospective fate of the various Drosophila imaginal discs.
+The image shows the position of the various imaginal discs in the late larva (3rd instar larva, left) their shapes and relative sizes (middle) and the part of the adult fly these discs contribute to (as colour coded).
 Image modified from Jory et al., 2012, Cell Reports 2, 1014ff.